John Lewis Black Friday deals 2019 - 20% off sale goes live early

 John Lewis headphone deals

-The Bose Quiet Comfort 20s dropped from £249 to £129 last year and the Quiet Comfort 35 II headphones went from £329 to £289.
+The Bose Quiet Comfort 20s dropped from £249 to £129 last year (currently out of stock online) and the Quiet Comfort 35 II headphones went from £329 to £289.
 There hasn’t been an upgrade on the headphones this year so perhaps expect the prices to drop further.

 Read more on Black Friday and Cyber Monday 2019